 Have you even seen any of Antoine Watteau's work before?

 Better known as Antoine Watteau, he is today considered one of the pioneers of Rococo.
 Unfortunately, he died at the height of his powers, at the age of just 36 years.

-Born in France, Watteau (that is pronounced Watto) revived an interest in color and movement in the tradition of Rubens.
+Born in France, Watteau (that is pronounced Watto) revived interest in color and movement in the tradition of Rubens.
 He was fragile and sickly from his childhood.
 Showing an early interest in painting and drawing, his father apprenticed him to a local painter.
 He later went to Paris at the age of 18 and found employment making copies of popular paintings in the Flemish and Dutch tradition.
-It was this time that helped him to develop his characteristic sketch-like technique.
+It was at this time that helped him to develop his characteristic sketch-like technique.